stefanofante/nqueen/README.md

 - If `GA` is excluded (e.g., `-a SA` or `-a BT`), tuning is skipped regardless.
 - When tuning runs, optimal GA parameters are saved back to `config.json` (via `ConfigManager`).
 - Without `--tune`, GA parameters are loaded from `config.json`.
 If parameters for the selected fitness/N are missing or empty, the CLI automatically performs tuning as a fallback and persists the results.
+- When `GA` is not selected, any `--fitness/-f` filter is ignored by design; logs and banners also avoid mentioning fitness.

 All runtime messages and plot labels are in English.